maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 for any service consumers.
 The main purpose of the interface's ***createXml*** operation to allow the system administrators to correct issues related to the registered Instances' XML documents.
-It is implemented following the REST methodology using a POST HTTP method.
+It is implemented following the REST methodology, using a POST HTTP method.
 It receives as an input a populated Xml object that contains all the mandatory information, including the applicable registered service Instance ID.
 The MSR will respond with a copy of the Xml object created, including its assigned ID.
 The internal structure of the Xml